|

 How We Know Dark Matter Exists

-In the late 1960s and 1970s, astronomer Vera Rubin and physicist Kent Ford measured the rotation speeds of stars in the Andromeda Galaxy and dozens of others.
-The expectation, based on Newtonian gravity, was that stars near the outer edge of a galaxy should orbit more slowly, just as the outer planets in our solar system orbit the Sun more slowly than the inner ones.
-Instead, the rotation curves were flat.
-Stars at the galaxy's edge moved just as fast as stars near the center, regardless of distance from the visible mass.
-The only explanation was that galaxies are embedded in vast invisible halos of mass extending far beyond their visible boundaries.2
+In the late 1960s and 1970s, Vera Rubin and Kent Ford measured rotation speeds of stars across dozens of galaxies.
+Newtonian gravity predicted stars at the outer edge should orbit more slowly than those near the center, but the rotation curves were flat.
+Stars at the edge moved just as fast as stars near the core, regardless of distance.
+The only explanation was that galaxies are embedded in vast invisible halos of mass extending far beyond what we can see.2

 Vera Rubin's flat rotation curves did not just hint at dark matter.
 They made it inescapable.
 Every galaxy she measured told the same story.

-The precise pattern of temperature fluctuations in the cosmic microwave background (CMB), the universe's oldest light, encodes the relative amounts of ordinary matter, dark matter, and dark energy.
-The Planck satellite measured these fluctuations to extraordinary precision and found that dark matter must comprise approximately 27% of the universe's total energy content.
-Without dark matter in the early universe to seed gravitational collapse, the web of galaxy filaments and clusters we observe today could not have formed as quickly as it did.3
+The cosmic microwave background (CMB), the universe's oldest light, encodes the relative amounts of ordinary matter, dark matter, and dark energy in its temperature fluctuations.
+The Planck satellite measured these to extraordinary precision, finding dark matter must comprise roughly 27% of the universe's total energy content.
+Without it seeding gravitational collapse in the early universe, the web of galaxies we see today could not have formed.3

 03 — Ruling Things Out